annoyedmilk/LogicCard/README.md

 ### 8.2 CH552 Firmware Update (First Time Setup)
 1. With BOOT button held, connect to computer
-2. Flash CH552 serprog firmware (instructions coming soon)
+2. Use WCHISPTool or chprog to flash the CH552 firmware
+3. See [firmware/ch552_serprog/](firmware/ch552_serprog/) for build instructions

 ### 8.3 Programming the FPGA
 1. Install flashrom tool: `sudo apt install flashrom` (Linux) or build from source